 Where Does Self-Organizing Fit?

 In Hackman’s authority hierarchy, self-organizing agile teams would be classified as self-managing teams.
-Agile teams manage their own work (which team member should do this task?) and how they go about that work (should we start with Kanban or Scrum?
+Agile teamwork means teams manage their own work (which team member should do this task?) and how they go about that work (should we start with Kanban or Scrum?
 How long should our sprints be?).
 Agile teams are not, however, self-designing or self-governing.
 In other words, a self-organizing agile team has authority over its work and the process it uses, but not over who is on the team or the team’s purpose.

 So Is It Self-Organizing or Self-Managing?